 At LightBox, we view the concepts of ESG and resiliency as separate but related.
 Looking at commercial real estate through an ESG lens helps us understand the industry’s impact on the environment and how it might work to reduce emissions.
 Our focus, which includes partnering on a project with the Oak Ridge National Laboratory, is to support measurement and reporting of greenhouse gas at a nationwide scale.

-On the other hand, we want to help prepare the CRE industry to manage and mitigate the current and future impact of climate change on the environment.
+On the other hand, we want to help prepare the commercial real estate industry to manage and mitigate the current and future impact of climate change on the environment.
 That’s where resiliency comes in.
 Our data and analytics support climate modelers in their effort to screen and identify properties and value at risk.

 To better understand emissions on a national scale, Oak Ridge created a “digital twin” of the nation’s buildings.
 This software suite, Automatic Building Energy Modeling, or AutoBEM, uses high-performance computing to process layers of imaging data with information about individual buildings, such as their size, use, construction materials, and heating and cooling technologies.